-Inspection Work During 2020/21
+Inspection Work During 2021/22

-During the on-going Coronavirus pandemic, HMICFRS' activity was suspended between March and July 2020 and then duly recommenced.
-HMICFRS's reports during 2020/21 supported the monitoring and development of many of the Force's priorities.
+HMICFRS's reports during 2021/22 supported the monitoring and development of many of the Force's priorities.
 They also produced a suite of value for money indicators (albeit later than usual due to the Coronavirus pandemic) to challenge areas of exceptional spend, demand and performance, in comparison with Gwent Police's most similar forces.
 The results of the benchmarks inform the Force's change programme.